About Old Stones

 Feedback

-This site is actively maintained.
+Old Stones is actively maintained.
 I welcome correspondence, and especially solicit peer review in the form of notification of broken links, corrections, and comments about anything on the website.
-You may write to me at the address above.

 Thanks for visiting, and best wishes to you!